Anniegavr/MazeRunner-ML/README.md

 Student: lr = 0.5 epsilon = 0.1
 Explorer: lr = 0.1 epsilon = 0.5

+### Predictions
+At the end of the Exploratory Data Analysis, there is a section for predicting how the agents will do in random mazes.
+This shall help predicting if it is worth training an agent on a maze before getting on with it, as it may take hours and might yield no result sometimes.

 ## Main

 The data extraction points for the dataset are: